If you’re still stuck on the same old “call support” mindset, maybe it’s time to consider these 2018 customer service trends.

 According to a study conducted by Conversocial, 32% of users selected the phone as one of the most frustrating ways to engage in customer service, and 54% of millennials stopped doing business due to the poor customer experience.

-Consumers continue to demand an exceptional customer service.
+Consumers continue to demand exceptional customer service.
 And in today’s on-the-go society, it’s crucial that you stay current!
 So here are 5 customer service trends that will lead online businesses to more customer loyalty and satisfaction this year.

 Automated Customer Service